dskiff/tko/README.md

 tko is:
 - Simple (pull base image, add content, push to registry)
-- Low footprint (<4MiB, single binary, no runtime deps)
+- Low footprint (<4MiB, single static binary, no runtime deps)
 - "rootless" (no sudo/daemon/chroot/caps/goats blood/etc needed).

 tko is NOT a replacement for generic docker build (or buildah, kaniko, etc).
 It cannot run a Dockerfile.
 It combines your build artifacts with a base image and modifies metadata.
 That's it.
 For me, this was enough for the majority of my container builds, but YMMV.